10 Facts You Didn’t Know About the Multimedia Design Program at Fremont College

 7. Course content is up-to-date and relevant

 Fremont meets with its Program Advisory Committee twice per year to ensure that content is up-to-date with current industry trends.
-The Program Advisory Committee at Fremont College consists of experts in the Multimedia Design industry who help us develop our course curriculum.
+The Program Advisory Committee at Fremont College consists of experts in the Multimedia Design, and esports industries who help us develop our course curriculum.

 8. Multimedia Design instructors are experts in the field